rxl/KillNewsFeed/README.md

-# KillNewsFeed
+# Feedblocker

-A Chrome extension that completely eliminates Facebook's News Feed.
-For more information, see http://killnewsfeed.com.
+A Chrome extension that completely eliminates feeds on Facebook and Twitter.

+This project is fork of KillNewsFeed (http://killnewsfeed.com).